fumes/fumes.11ty/src/articles/bali-graffiti.md

 We want your island

 {% include partials/image.html, name: "-01" %}

 One country under the control of a nominal value

 {% include partials/image.html, name: "-07" %}

 Whatever your religion wear a helmet for your own safety.

 Only idiots read Sms while driving.

 Don't make victims of other people.

 Don't be selfish.

 Stop and read your message, it is wiser.

 {% include partials/image.html, name: "-02" %}

 Beware stranger... this ain't your home!

-Like it?!
-Check other works from Luci Ferrero on her blog: <a href="http://luciferrero.asia" title="check Luci's works on her blog!"  >luciferrero.asia</a>